Sam Haggerty Player Props: Mariners vs. Athletics

 Sam Haggerty At The Plate

+- Haggerty enters this game on a four-game hitting streak.
+Over the course of his last games, he's hitting .308.

-- In five of 14 games this season, Haggerty got a hit, but only one each time.
+- In six of 15 games this season, Haggerty got a hit, but only one each time.

-- He has not hit a home run in his 14 games this season.
+- Haggerty has an RBI in one game this year, and it was more than one in that game.

-- He has scored a run in three of 14 games so far this season.
+- He has scored a run in four of 15 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.